alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

 The main function of the script will be executed.
 The script loads the contract, then it approves some **ALPH** to be used in the next payable function call `voting.allocateTokens`.
-Finally it calls the token allocation function of the contract.
-The builtin function call `approveAlph!(caller, 50000000000000 * 2)` is mandatory because a contract cannot use assets from other addresses without an explicit approval by the owner.
+Finally, it calls the token allocation function of the contract.
+The built-in function call `approveAlph!(caller, 50000000000000 * 2)` is mandatory because a contract cannot use assets from other addresses without explicit approval by the owner.
 Any excess of approved assets will return to the owner as UTXOs like in the example with `Alice` and `Bob`.

 You might be wondering why the administrator sends some **ALPH** to each voter?
 Couldn't we just transfer the tokens?
 From the previous section, you should remember that tokens are contained in UTXOs, and every UTXO needs to have a small amount of **ALPH**.
 For each voter, the transaction will create a UTXO with a single token unit and `50000000000000 = 0.00005 ALPH` paid the administrator.
 Voters will send this amount back to the administrator when voting.

-## Vote
+### Vote

 The function called by voters to vote is the following: